 You engaged in business during the entertainment period.

-You had more than a general expectation of getting income or some other business benefit.
+You expected to get income or some other business benefit.

 Your expense might not meet the directly-related requirement.
 If so, you might be able to deduct a meal or entertainment expense if you can meet the associated test.
-This test requires both of these:
+This test requires both of these to be true:

 The expense is associated with the active conduct of a trade or business.
 So, the expense must have a clear business purpose, like: